siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

     {"b":{"gc":"g0 x100"},"f":[<protocol_version>,<status_code>,<input_available>,<checksum>]}<lf>
     {"b":{"gc":"g0 x100"},"f":[1,0,255,1234]}<lf>    (actual example of the above)

-The footer contains a 2 element array of packet flow control information.
-As it's only useful for machine comms it doesn't need to be expanded out into plain text, and as such is a base 64 encoded structure.
-A client can pretty print it if that's useful.
-As the checksum can be part of the packet footer (it can't include itself) its added as the second element after the first base64 block.
+The footer contains a 4 element array of packet flow control information as per the following:

 The b64-footer structure looks like: